Continual Learning: Forget-free Winning Subnetworks for Video Representations: Introduction

 To tackle the issues of external replay buffer and capacity, we suggest a novel CL method, which finds the high-performing \textit{Winning SubNetwork} referred to as WSN~\cite{kang2022forget} given tasks without the need for retraining and rewinding, as shown in \Cref{fig:concept_comparison} (d).
 Also, we set previous pruning-based CL approaches \cite{mallya2018piggyback, wortsman2020supermasks} (see \Cref{fig:concept_comparison} (a)) to baselines of architectures, which obtain task-specific subnetworks given a pre-trained backbone network.
 Our WSN incrementally learns model weights and task-adaptive binary masks (the subnetworks) within the neural network.
 To allow the forward transfer when a model learns on a new task, we reuse the learned subnetwork weights for the previous tasks, however selectively, as opposed to using all the weights \cite{mallya2018packnet} (see \Cref{fig:concept_comparison} (b)), that may lead to biased transfer.
 Further, the WSN eliminates the threat of catastrophic forgetting during continual learning by freezing the subnetwork weights for the previous tasks and does not suffer from the negative transfer, unlike \cite{YoonJ2018iclr} (see \Cref{fig:concept_comparison} (c)), that subnetwork weights for the previous tasks can be updated when training on the new sessions.
 Moreover, we observed that subnetworks could overfit limited task sample data, potentially reducing their effectiveness on new tasks or datasets, such as in Few-Shot Class Incremental Learning (FSCIL).
 To address the overfitting issue, we adopted the Regularized Lottery Ticket Hypothesis (RLTH)~\cite{kang2022soft}.
 This led to the discovery of regularized subnetworks characterized by smoother (soft) masks referred to as Soft-SubNetwork (SoftNet), enhancing their adaptability and performance.

 These conventional architecture-based methods, i.e., WSN and SoftNet, offer solutions to prevent forgetting or to alleviate overfitting.
 However, they are unsuited for sequential complex Video Incremental Learning (VIL) as they reuse a few or all adaptive parameters without finely discretized operations.
 To enhance neural representation incrementally on complex sequential videos, we propose a novel sequential video compilation method to identify and utilize Lottery tickets (i.e., the weights of complex signals) in frequency space.
-To achieve this, we define Fourier Subnetwork Operator (FSO), which breaks down a neural implicit representation into its sine and cosine components (real and imaginary parts) and then selectively identifies the most effective \emph{Lottery tickets} for representing complex periodic signals.
+To achieve this, we define Fourier Subneural Operator (FSO), which breaks down a neural implicit representation into its sine and cosine components (real and imaginary parts) and then selectively identifies the most effective \emph{Lottery tickets} for representing complex periodic signals.
 Given a backbone and FSO architecture, our method continuously learns to identify input-adaptive sub-modules in Fourier space and encode videos in each sequential training session.
-We apply FSO to various architectures accompanied by continual learning scenarios, such as Task Incremental Learning (TIL), Video Incremental Learning (VIL), and Few-shot Class Incremental Learning (FSCIL), to demonstrate the effectiveness of FSO representations.
+We apply FSO to various architectures accompanied by continual learning scenarios, such as Task Incremental Learning (TIL) and Task-agnostic Incremental Learning (TaIL), Video Incremental Learning (VIL), and Few-shot Class Incremental Learning (FSCIL), to demonstrate the effectiveness of FSO representations and compensate abstracted ones.

 Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*]